Nearly all students from low‑income households

 Make a donation Ms. Long can use on her next classroom project.

-I am a grade k-6 media specialist in an elementary school in the city of Selma, Alabama.
-The school has a student population of 170.
-The school is predominantly African-American, with most of the students on free or reduced lunch status.
-The school is located in the midst of Selma's poorest and most violence-plagued neighborhoods, and because of these factors, most of our students come to school weary, unmotivated, and lost.
+I am a grade 9-12 media specialist in a high school in Montgomery, Alabama.
+The school has a student population of 1,550.
+This Title 1 school is predominantly African-American, with most of the students on free or reduced lunch status.
+The school is located in the midst of several of Montgomery's most economically challenged neighborhoods, and because of this factor, many of our students come to school deprived, weary, and uncertain about the future.

 About my class

-I am a grade k-6 media specialist in an elementary school in the city of Selma, Alabama.
-The school has a student population of 170.
-The school is predominantly African-American, with most of the students on free or reduced lunch status.
-The school is located in the midst of Selma's poorest and most violence-plagued neighborhoods, and because of these factors, most of our students come to school weary, unmotivated, and lost.
+I am a grade 9-12 media specialist in a high school in Montgomery, Alabama.
+The school has a student population of 1,550.
+This Title 1 school is predominantly African-American, with most of the students on free or reduced lunch status.
+The school is located in the midst of several of Montgomery's most economically challenged neighborhoods, and because of this factor, many of our students come to school deprived, weary, and uncertain about the future.